hphelion/documentation/commercial/GA1/commerical.services-object-pyringos.md

 #ringos

-The ringos tool runs on the Undercloud and helps to deploy Swift clusters.
+The ringos tool runs on the undercloud and helps to deploy Swift clusters.

 You can use the following commands using the ringos Client CLI package in the undercloud.